pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 By following the procedures in this document, you will create a deployment of Pega Platform on which you can implement a scalable Pega application in an GKE cluster.
 This deployment can be used for a Pega Platform development environment.
 The procedures cover these required sections:

-- Instructions for requesting a demo GKE cluster with suitable resources to support a scalable dev/test environment for your Pega application.
+- Instructions for creating a GKE cluster with suitable resources to support a scalable dev/test environment for your Pega application.

 - Instructions for creating a GCP SQL Database that hosts Pega Platform data and rules in your GCP account.